digamesystems/LIDAR/src/README.md

 Found herein are source files for the project, including the main application(s), and example programs that demonstrate how to work with the various sensors / modules we are using.

 * [SerialToSerialBT](https://github.com/digamesystems/LIDAR/tree/main/src/SerialToSerialBT) This example code is in the Public Domain (or CC0 licensed, at your option.)
-By Evandro Copercini - 2018.This example creates a bridge between Serial and Classical Bluetooth (SPP) and also demonstrate that SerialBT have the same functionalities of a normal Serial
+By Evandro Copercini - 2018.
+This example creates a bridge between Serial and Classical Bluetooth (SPP) and also demonstrate that SerialBT have the same functionalities of a normal Serial
 * [esp32_bluetooth_tester](https://github.com/digamesystems/LIDAR/tree/main/src/esp32_bluetooth_tester) A little app to test Bluetooth connectivity range.
 * [esp32_people_counter](https://github.com/digamesystems/LIDAR/tree/main/src/esp32_people_counter) A LIDAR-Based people counting system for shuttle buses.
 * [esp32_tfminiplus_correlation_test](https://github.com/digamesystems/LIDAR/tree/main/src/esp32_tfminiplus_correlation_test) Testing algorithms that use correlation techniques for Vehicle Detection.